 resin

-It was an experiment…to see if a mixture of resin and catalyst would be strong enough to reinforce thin recyclable-twisted paper bags.
-The Face (below center) was a joy to create because it was a spontaneous add-on sculpture that was quick and rewarding to finish.
+It was an experiment...to see if a mixture of resin and catalyst would be strong enough to reinforce thin recyclable-twisted paper bags.
+The Face (below center) was exciting to create, because it was a spontaneous add-on sculpture that was quick and rewarding to finish.

 I did not learn of Fiberglass until three years after discovering resin.
 The process is the same but the fiberglass-cloth mixed with resin and catalyst give extra stability and options to the finished product.